Berlengas: Wrecks

 A number of ships have wrecked on the Berlengas throughout documented history.

 In 1808, HMS Milbrook wrecked on Berlenga Grande in a gale, though without loss of life.

 Culture

-Berlenga Grande did star in a pre-revolutionary Portuguese film called O Rei das Berlengas (The King of the Berlengas), a comedy about someone who decides to become king of the archipelago.
+Berlenga Grande did star in a post-revolutionary Portuguese film called O Rei das Berlengas (The King of the Berlengas), a comedy about someone who decides to become king of the archipelago.
 In this movie, several people, tourists and residents from the nearby towns, attempt to declare the independence of the islands, and declare themselves as king, prince or president of the Berlengas.
 These declarations and liberation armies are nothing more than fiction intended for amusement.